 We were going to leave the next morning, but found this place to be so intriguing that we ended up extending our journey for 3 additional days!

-During those 3 days, I hiked up to Drangajökull the northernmost glacier in Iceland, visited the sorcery area of the Westfjords called Strandir, saw an authentic turf house, visited the extraordinary basalt column cape where the Market Town of the Elves is located, bathed in seaweed, saw the loon in its hundreds and listened to an amazing choir of loons singing for me, saw hot springs and walked in the steps of the well known Viking and outlaw Grettir Ásmundarson the Strong - just to name a few of the things I would have missed had we driven straight up north!
+During those 3 days, I hiked up to Drangajökull the northernmost glacier in Iceland, visited the sorcery area of the Westfjords Region called Strandir, saw an authentic turf house, visited the extraordinary basalt column cape where the Market Town of the Elfs is located, bathed in seaweed, saw the loon in its hundreds and listened to an amazing choir of loons singing for me, saw hot springs and walked in the steps of the well known Viking and outlaw Grettir Ásmundarson the Strong - just to name a few of the things I would have missed had we driven straight up north!

 Chilling at Reykhólar hostel